5. Test and go live

 3. Install an extension

-Akamai delivers Pragma headers with its content.
-To support these for testing, you need to install a modify headers extension on your browser.
+Akamai delivers Pragma headers with its content for caching purposes.
+To support Pragma headers for testing, you need to install a "modify headers" extension on your browser.

-1. Search for "modify header extension for [your browser]" to find the best one.
+1. Search for "modify header extension for [your browser]" to find one compatible with your local system.

 2. Follow the instructions in the extension to set up a header as follows: